Archery for Beginners: How to Get Started

 If You’re An Adult Choosing A Bow for Your Child or Young Adult…

-Either will do, and if the bow isn’t a surprise gift, it’s always a good thing to show your child both types of bows to see which one they’re interested in.
+Either will do.
+If the bow isn’t a surprise gift, it’s always a good thing to show your child both types of bows to see which one they’re interested in.

 That said, as far as *interest* goes, it seems that the general trend is that boys seem to be more interested in compound bows, and girls seem to be more interested in recurves.

-We don’t know why it seems to play out that way, and we don’t really have any idea why boys seem more interested in compounds, but for girls, our *guess* is that it has to do with the recent string of female heroes who have used bows.
-In most cases, the heroine is using a recurve—Katniss Everdeen from The Hunger Games used a recurve, as did Merida from the Disney movie Brave—and younger female archers may have recognized that.
+We don’t know why it seems to play out that way, however, our *guess* is that it has to do with the string of female heroines who have used bows.
+Katniss Everdeen from The Hunger Games used a recurve as did Merida from the Disney movie Brave.
+Younger female archers may have recognized that.

 Getting Started in Archery